miniskar/deffe/README.md

-# Deffe: Data-Efficient Framework for Exploration
+# DEFFE: Data-Efficient Framework for Exploration
-This repository has the sources for Deffe framework, which is intended for design space exploration with exploration and machine learning based prediction capabilities.
-The technical details of Deffe is explained in the [reference, see below][1].
+This repository has the sources for DEFFE framework, which is intended for design space exploration with exploration and machine learning based prediction capabilities.
+The technical details of DEFFE is explained in the [reference, see below][1].
 The state of the art design space exploration tools evaluate the design points (samples) and identify the optimal design points based on the cost metrics.
 However, the evaluation of design points are time consuming and may require heavy computation for some problems.
-Deffe will help for such problems.
+DEFFE will help for such problems.

-Deffe's machine learning model tries to learn from the evaluated design points.
-Once after learning for some time, Deffe's machine learning model inference can predict the cost metrics with ~98% accuracy, which can be used for fast design space exploration.
+DEFFE's machine learning model tries to learn from the evaluated design points.
+Once after learning for some time, DEFFE's machine learning model inference can predict the cost metrics with ~98% accuracy, which can be used for fast design space exploration.
 It needs less than 5% of the samples to get the near-accurate machine learning prediction model and can save huge time in the design space exploration.

-Deffe framework is implemented fully in python and it is configured through json file.
+DEFFE framework is implemented fully in python and it is configured through json file.
 The json file has configuration of problem with parameters, cost metrics, evaluate procedure, prediction method, sampling technique and exploration algorithm.
 It provides great